-Here you can find the list with the standard set of fonts common to all versions of Windows and their Mac substitutes, referred sometimes as "browser safe fonts".
+Here you can find the list with the standard set of fonts common to all versions of Windows and their Mac substitutes, referred to sometimes as “browser safe fonts”.
 This is the reference I use when making web pages and I expect you will find it useful too.

-If you are new to web design, maybe you are thinking: "Why I have to limit to that small set of fonts?
-I have a large collection of nice fonts in my computer".
+If you are new to web design, maybe you are thinking: “Why I have to limit to that small set of fonts?
+I have a large collection of nice fonts on my computer”.
 Well, as seasoned web designers already know, browsers can use only the fonts installed in the same computer, so it means that every visitor of your web page needs to have all the fonts you want to use installed in his/her computer.
-Of course, different people will have different fonts installed, and thus come the need of a standard set of fonts.
+Of course, different people will have different fonts installed, and thus comes the need of a standard set of fonts.
 Fortunately, CSS allows set several values for the font-family property, which eases the task a bit.

-If you want to know how the fonts are displayed in other OS's or browsers than yours, after the table you can find several screen shots of this page in different systems and browsers
+If you want to know how the fonts are displayed in other OS’s or browsers than yours, after the table you can find several screenshots of this page in different systems and browsers

 First, a few introductory notes:

 - The names in grey are the generic family of each font.

 - In some cases, the Mac equivalent is the same font since Mac OS also includes some of the fonts shipped with Windows.